kaanaksit/odak/docs/course/computational_light.md

 where $n$ represents refractive index of a medium that light travels.

+??? question end "Where can I find more basic information about optics and light?"
+    As a graduate student, back in the day, I learned the basics of optics by reading this book without following any course: `Hecht, E. (2012).
+Optics.
+Pearson Education India.`

 We have identified a bunch of different qualities of light so far.
 Let us summarize what we have identified in a nutshell.